Alumni & Friends - Ways to get involved and give back

 • Research Associate in Marketing Agencies

-• Community Service Worker in Non-Profits
+• Community Service Worker in not-for-profit organization

 • Bilingual Client Services Representative